 The best way to change the disk space used by System Restore is through Windows itself.
 Strangely, the option to change the maximum available space was present in Windows XP, then was removed in Vista, but put back again from Windows 7 onward.
 Here are the steps-

 systempropertiesprotectionin the void area then click on the same option.

-- Once new window appears, jointly press Win and Pause/break key.
+- Once a new window appears, jointly press the Win and Pause/Break key.

-- Again from the left column, tap System protection link.
+- Again from the left column, tap the System protection link.

 - Switch back to the C: drive and hit the Configure button.

 - Henceforth, enable the Turn on system Protection radio button.